freeCodeCamp/freeCodeCamp/guide/english/python/index.md

 ### Cons
 - Being open source, many different ways have developed over the years for the same function.
 This sometimes creates chaos for others to read someone else's code.
 - It is a slow language.
-So, a very bad language to use for developing general algorithms.
+So, it may be less preferred for developing general algorithms.
 - Python is dynamically typed, so the errors in code only show up after running an application.
 - Python is not the best langauge to use if your project requires efficient memory management.
 - White space can confuse beginners, as spaces may change depending on the program.